SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Workflow Model

 \subsection{Overhead of our Model}

-To check if our model and transcription create overhead compared to a native implementation, we evaluate available benchmark implementations used in the analyzed papers and compare them to our transcription of their workflows.
+To check if our model and transcription \eurosys{(cf. Sec.~\ref{sec:impl:generators})} create overhead compared to a native implementation, we evaluate available benchmark implementations used in the analyzed papers and compare them to our transcription of their workflows.
 Only 10 of the 72 papers include an artifact containing workflow implementations or show their implementation as part of the paper for any of the platforms we support.
 None of them uses Google Cloud Workflows.
 In total, we find eleven AWS Step Functions state machines.
-One of them uses the \textit{AND} choice type we do not transcribe, and another one adds \emph{fail} and \emph{success} states before ending the workflow, which only introduces overhead as compared to just ending the workflow.
-The other nine state machines use the same states with the same parameters in the same order as the state machines we transcribe, except for the fact that they specify each parameter explicitly as part of the state machine while we wrap them within a single \textit{payload} entry.
+One of them uses the \textit{AND} choice type. \eurosys{We currently do not transcribe this choice type and are therefore not able to generate the same state machine.
+However, if we would add the transcription, the resulting state machine would look similar.} Another one adds \emph{fail} and \emph{success} states before ending the workflow, which only introduces overhead as compared to just ending the workflow.
+The other nine state machines use the same states with the same parameters in the same order as the state machines we transcribe, except for the fact that they specify each parameter explicitly as part of the state machine while we wrap them within a single \textit{payload} entry\eurosys{, which does not affect the overhead}.
 Four of the papers provide implementations for a total of six workflows using Azure Durable Functions.
 While one paper only provides an implementation using entity functions, the other five workflow implementations use activities to orchestrate tasks similar to our transcription.
 Since we must parse the platform-independent representation within the orchestrator, we could introduce an overhead.
-However, the evaluation of the 1000Genome benchmark, the benchmark with the most functions, shows that the average duration of the orchestrator function is only 13.6 milliseconds.
+However, the evaluation of the 1000Genome benchmark, the benchmark with the most functions, shows that the average duration of the orchestrator function is only 13.6 milliseconds\cameraready{, with the workflow's median runtime being 3757.55 seconds}.
 We conclude that \toolname{} does not introduce noteworthy overhead in the workflows compared to their native implementation, enabling developers to obtain realistic performance results for their workflows.